gwaldron/osgearth/docs/source/developer/shader_composition.rst

 Shader Composition
 ==================

 osgEarth uses GLSL shaders in several of its rendering modes.
-By default, osgEarth will detect the capabilities of your graphics hardware and automatically select an appropriate mode to use.
+By default osgEarth will detect the capabilities of your graphics hardware and automatically select an appropriate mode to use.